DOG BITE ATTORNEYS INJURED BY A DOG LAWYER

 Nearly 4.5 million Americans are bitten by a dog each year, half of these are children.
 One in five dog bites results in an injury serious enough to require medical attention.

-Our dog bite lawyers have represented many people who have been bitten by a dog or injured by a dog.
+Our dog bite attorneys have represented many people who have been bitten by a dog or injured by a dog.
 The law in Minnesota holds the dog owner strictly liable for any injury caused by their dog.
-However, there are complicated insurance issues involved in these cases, which is why you should talk to an experienced dog bite attorney after such an incident.
+However, there are complicated insurance issues involved in these cases, which is why you should talk to an experienced dog bite lawyer after such an incident.
 Like all animals, dogs are unpredictable.
 It is not just Pit Bulls and Bulldogs that attack and bite, our MN attorneys have had cases involving many different breeds.
 The Center For Disease Control has put out some information to reduce the chances of a dog bite or dog attack.
 Please read this information to avoid a dog bite or being injured by a dog.

 Why be concerned about dog bites?